SIGN UP TO GET OUR QUARTERLY NEWSLETTER

 Bobbin wound transformers (and inductors) are available in a variety of shapes.
 Bobbin wound transformers shapes include pot cores (round), RM (square pot cores), RS (round slab pot cores) and DS (double slab pot cores), EP, PQ, E, EI, EEM, EFD, U, UI, EC, ETD, ER, EER, and some others including custom shapes.
 Bobbin wound transformers in these shapes are available in several different sizes.

 Bobbin wound electronic transformers (and inductors) can also use a variety of core materials: laminated or taped wound silicon steel alloys, nickel-iron alloys, cobalt alloys; powdered irons and nickels; ferrite; air core; core materials processed for square loop or round loop properties; and others.

-Gowanda designs and manufactures bobbin wound transformers (and inductors) in a wide variety of materials and sizes with pin-thru, surface mount, and/or flying lead terminations.
-Additional options include tube wound transformers (and inductors) and air core coils.
+Gowanda can make (and has made) bobbin wound transformers (and inductors) in a wide variety of materials and sizes with pin-thru, surface mount, and/or flying leads terminations.
+Gowanda also does tube wound transformers (and inductors) and air core coils.
 Our upper limits are 40 pounds of weight and 2 kilowatts of power.
-Our capabilities include foil windings, litz wire windings and perfect layering.
-For toroids, the list includes sector winding, progressive winding, bank winding and progressive bank winding.
-Gowanda has a variety of winding machines, including programmable automated machines and a taping machine for toroids.
-Gowanda has vacuum chambers for vacuum impregnation and can also encapsulate.
-To ensure quality, Gowanda utilizes programmable automated testing machines.
+We have experience with foil windings, litz wire windings, and perfect layering.
+For toroids, we can (and have done) sector winding, progressive winding, bank winding, and progressive bank winding.
+Gowanda has a variety of winding machines, bobbin/tube and toroid.
+That includes two programmable automated machines and a taping machine for toroids.
+Gowanda has vacuum chamber(s) for vacuum impregnation and can also encapsulate.
+To ensure quality, Gowanda purchased two programmable automated testing machines.
 Most of our production is 100% tested on these machines.